Dynamic Recordings: 2004–2005: French-Touch era

 In the meantime, November 2004, Dynamic Rockers set their second label Stamina Recordings.
 While Dynamic Recordings release only EPs with elaborated artworks complementing one another, Stamina Recordings is a playground for spontaneity and publish only maxi singles with a straightforward cover artwork and a reduced turnaround.

 Stamina Recordings first release contains Tonight by Dynamic Rockers and In The Air by Manuel Tur.
 Annie Mac supports Tonight and plays it several times as a favourite and starter for her show Annie Mac on BBC Radio 1.

 March 2005, Dynamic Rockers release the third Stamina Recordings maxi single entitled Don't Be Surprised.
 The title Don't Be Surprised receives some support by Roger Sanchez who plays it three times in his weekly awarded radio show Release Yourself.

 Only one month later, in April 2005, Stamina Recordings release Feel The Music by Dynamic Rockers.
 The three track EP also contains Kartenfrust and Cobra Clouds both produced by Manuel Tur.
 Feel The Music is once again supported by Roger Sanchez who plays it for three months in his radio show but most of all plays it for the Release Yourself opening party at Pacha, Ibiza.
 Finally, Feel The Music catches the attention of the trendsetter Pete Tong who announces it as an essential in his Essential Mix on BBC Radio 1.

-From there, Dynamic Recordings and Stamina Recordings establish themselves in the scene thanks to their distinctive funky sound à la Daft Punk or Alan Braxe and untraceable disco samples, hallmark of the French touch sound.
-Stamina Recordings take part in the second French touch generation alongside Vulture Music, Diamondtraxx or Kitsuné.
+From there, Dynamic Recordings and Stamina Recordings establish themselves in the scene thanks to their distinctive sound reminiscent of artists such as Daft Punk and Alan Braxe, as well as the use of untraceable disco samples, which are characteristic of the French touch sound.
+Stamina Recordings would contribute to the second generation of French touch alongside the likes of Vulture Music, Diamondtraxx and Kitsuné.